Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/interactive.md

 Puppet Warping in combination with *SceneScript* can also be used to create interactive wallpaper elements.
 In this tutorial, we will discuss how to allow users to grab and drag around individual bones.

+You should have read and understood the [Puppet Warp Introduction Guide](/scene/puppet-warp/introduction) before attempting this tutorial.

 ## Interactive bones

 In this guide, we will go into how to create an interactive wallpaper element that that users can drag and release.